apache/cloudstack-www/blog/2021-11-15-the-apache-software-foundation-announces3.md

 "In the past years, CloudStack has been proving a mature and easy-to-use platform.
-The released 4.16.0.0 LTS adds new features, enhancements, and bug fixes that will help tech-savy companies stay up to date." said Gabriel Brascher, Vice President of Apache CloudStack.
+The released 4.16.0.0 LTS adds new features, enhancements, and bug fixes that will help tech-savvy companies stay up to date." said Gabriel Brascher, Vice President of Apache CloudStack.

 <!-- truncate -->